-Jack gives a great analysis of the last General Election with a look back through the Labour Party's recent history
+Jack gives an analysis of the last General Election, with a look back through the Labour Party's recent history.

 It would be too simplistic to only blame Corbyn’s weak leadership, or Labour’s Brexit position that looked flimsy and patronising to some leave voters.
 Both were key factors in causing Labour’s worst election defeat since 1935.
 What is striking is both Corbyn supporters and critics appear to believe that this defeat can be explained as a one-off horror that was thwarted by unique circumstances around it.
 True, the circumstances were unique by being offered to leave a trading bloc Britain has been in for over forty years with a more right-wing government, or a more left-wing government not seen for decades with renationalisation and higher taxes.
 However, for Labour, whilst there have been ideological shifts since losing their first of four elections in 2010, and its fourth in 2019, the same problem has remained.
 That they cannot convince voters it can empower people or society instead of the Conservatives, and just as importantly and seldom mentioned, the Scottish National Party (SNP).